The Tate Modern

 If everyone's on time, you'll ride past Big Ben just as the clock strikes nine, and stop to take in the majestic sights of the UK's political heartland.
 Past St James's Park and Horse Guards Parade, there's another stopover at Trafalgar Square, the geographical centre of town.
 The cultural hub of Covent Garden is your penultimate stop.

 Be ready for streets teaming with locals, tourists, performers and artists, all eager to stretch the amusement further into the night.
-Finally, it's back to the South Bank via Waterloo Bridge, where the lights will finally come down on this particular night out.
+Finally, it's back to our Lambeth-based location via Waterloo Bridge and the dusky streets of Southeast London, where the lights will finally come down on this particular night out.